Retropex/custom-ocean.xyz-dashboard/README.md

 - **Boot Sequence Animation**: Engaging initialization sequence on startup
 - **System Monitor**: Floating status display with uptime and refresh information
 - **Responsive Interface**: Adapts to desktop and mobile devices
+- **Ambient Ocean Audio**: Soft ocean sounds play in the background with a mute control.
+Place your 10 minute MP3 at `static/audio/ocean.mp3`.

 ### DeepSea Theme
 - **Underwater Effects**: Light rays and digital noise create an immersive experience.